axiom-data-science/ciofs-drifter-sims/README.md

 # Drifter simulations run in two CIOFS hindcast simulations

 This project has the scripts and notebook/markdown report files to run particle simulations using two hindcast versions of the Cook Inlet Operational Forecast System (CIOFS) ROMS model.
 The plots and pages from this project are in the report located at [ciofs-fresh.axds.co](https://ciofs-fresh.axds.co).
+The report repository is at https://github.com/axiom-data-science/ciofs-freshwater-report.

 Note that I used git-lfs to track larger files.
+Look at .gitattributes to see git lfs files.

 ## Initial steps